Professor of Social Psychiatry, School of Healthcare Sciences

 I trained at St George's Hospital, London and in Oxford.

 From 1988 to 2004 I worked in a deprived part of central Liverpool.
 I was closely involved in establishing services such as the Criminal Justice Liaison Team and the Homeless Outreach Team.
-I worked with non-statutory mental health projects to develop better services for the Black and Chinese communities in the area.
+I worked with non-statutory mental health projects to develop better services for Black and Chinese communities.

 In 2004 I moved to an NHS community psychiatry post in rural North East Wales.
 My present clinical role is in liaison psychiatry.

-In 2009 I formed a research collaboration with Professor Catherine Robinson which, in 2012, led to the establishment of the Centre for Mental Health and Society.
+In 2009 I formed a research collaboration with Professor Catherine Robinson which, led to the establishment of the Centre for Mental Health and Society in 2012.

 Professor of Social Psychiatry, School of Social Science, Bangor University.
 July 2012 -